stat545ubc-2024/assignment-b3-low-hands/README.md

 13. I used Rhtml files to store the text for the information tabs called "About Dataset", "How to Use the App" and "Conclusion".

+14. I applied dashboards to make UI look more organized.

 ## Link

 B3 Link is here: <https://ruig.shinyapps.io/assignment-b3-low-hands/>